-When a Complainant is not satisfied with the handling of a complaint, they may apply to the OAA Complaints Review Councillor (CRC) who will review the process, but not re-assess the outcome.
-The CRC does not inquire into the merits of a complaint, nor are they required to hold a hearing in relation to the review of the treatment of the complaint.
+When a complainant is not satisfied with the handling of a complaint, they may apply to the OAA Complaints Review Councillor (CRC) who will review the process, but not re-assess the outcome.
+The CRC neither inquires into the merits of a complaint, nor is required to hold a hearing in relation to the review of the treatment of the complaint.

-The CRC may review the handling of a complaint upon application by the Complainant or on their own initiative:

-- (a) After the complaint has been disposed of; or - (b) When the complaint has not yet been disposed of, 150 days after the complaint has been filed with the Registrar.
+The CRC may review the handling of a complaint upon application by the complainant or on their own initiative after the complaint has been disposed of or, when the complaint has not yet been disposed of, 150 days after the complaint has been filed with the Registrar.